Mimetis/Dotmim.Sync/docs/Provision.rst

 Once migrated, all new clients, will get the new setup from the server, and will apply locally the migration, automatically.

-What Setup migration doesn't do !
+What Setup migration does not do !
 -----------------------------------

 Be careful, the migration stuff will **only** allows you to migrate your setup (adding or removing tables from your sync, renaming stored proc and so on ...)